chandruTringer/channel-server/README.md

-# Socket.IO Chat
+# Socket.IO as Signaling server

-A simple chat demo for socket.io
+A simple webrtc customer service care app using socket.io

 ## How to use